10maurycy10/10maurycy10.github.io/content/tutorials/outlines-with-blender/index.md

 You can adjust the ``thickness`` parameter on the ``solidify modifier`` to change the thickness of the outline.
 If you enable ``viewport shading`` you can see the effect of it in the viewport and while you are adjusting the thickness.

-One limitation of the inverted hull method is that it only draws outlines behind objects, and not on edges in front of the object, meaning that it still requires shading for more complex geomteties.
+One limitation of the inverted hull method is that it only draws outlines behind objects, and not on edges in front of the object, meaning that it still requires shading for more complex geometries.
 ![An inverted hull on a unlight cube.](unshaded_hull.png) Notice the lack of outlining the edges on the front of the cube.

 # Edge detection Cel shading

-Edge detecton based Cel shading outlines all of an objects edges, making the geometry very visible, even without lighting.
+Edge detection based Cel shading outlines all of an objects edges, making the geometry very visible, even without lighting.

 ![Some Cel shaded objects, unlight](unshaded_cel.png) Cel shading, applied on a unlight object.